-The Scottish Fire and Rescue Service remains in attendance for a third day at Glasgow’s Sauchiehall Street following a significant fire.
+The Scottish Fire and Rescue Service remains at Glasgow’s Sauchiehall Street for a fourth day following a significant fire.

 At its height, more than 120 firefighters and 20 fire engines were mobilised to the city centre after the alarm was raised at 8.18am on Thursday, March 22.

-Around 20 firefighters and four fire engines remain in attendance and firefighting is ongoing on Saturday, March 24.
+Around 15 firefighters and three fire engines are still in attendance and firefighting is ongoing on Sunday, March 25.

 Assistant Chief Officer Lewis Ramsay is the SFRS Director of Response and Resilience and was the Incident Commander at the crucial early stages of the fire.